Click here to download the Special Event/Activity Questionnaire.

 Where do I start?

 Sponsors interested in holding a Special Event/Activity will need to complete a Special Event Questionnaire.
-Submit to Joanna Schultz, Parks Administration by email (firstname.lastname@example.org), fax (775) 829-8014, or in person at 1001 E 9th Street, Bldg A, 2nd Floor.
-For information or questions contact Joanna at (775) 823-6500.
+Submit to Joanna Schultz, Parks Administration by email (email@example.com) or fax (775) 829-8014.
+For information or questions contact Joanna at (775) 823-2047.